ytcs/ytcs.github.io/_posts/2025-05-25-mechanistic-interpretability-part-7.md

 date: 2025-05-25
 ---

-In the previous parts of this series, we've explored the foundational principles of mechanistic interpretability, the superposition hypothesis, and mathematical frameworks for transformer analysis.
+In the previous parts of this series, we've explored the foundational principles of mechanistic interpretability ([Part 1]({% post_url 2025-05-25-mechanistic-interpretability-part-1 %})), the superposition hypothesis ([Part 2]({% post_url 2025-05-25-mechanistic-interpretability-part-2 %})), mathematical frameworks for transformer analysis ([Part 3]({% post_url 2025-05-25-mechanistic-interpretability-part-3 %})), dictionary learning techniques ([Part 4]({% post_url 2025-05-25-mechanistic-interpretability-part-4 %})), validation methodologies ([Part 5]({% post_url 2025-05-25-mechanistic-interpretability-part-5 %})), and the polysemantic-monosemantic spectrum ([Part 6]({% post_url 2025-05-25-mechanistic-interpretability-part-6 %})).
 Now we turn to one of the most powerful conceptual frameworks in the field: **neural network circuits**.
 Moving beyond individual features, circuits capture the computational relationships and information flow patterns that enable complex behaviors, providing a bridge between low-level neural activations and high-level algorithmic understanding.

 ## Circuit Definition and Scope